TACTE33/TITAN-OS-Genesis/README.md

 ## How to Apply the IPS Patch
 If you prefer downloading the lightweight `.ips` distribution:
-1. Download `IpsPatch.ips` from the Releases tab.
+1. Download `SEGA_PowerShell.ips` from the Releases tab.
 2. Open an IPS patching utility (e.g., Lunar IPS or an online patcher like Romhacking.net).
 3. Apply the `.ips` patch to your designated old Sega Genesis ROM version.
 4. Boot the newly patched file in your emulator of choice!